pyeve/eve/docs/index.rst

 a launch script.
 Overall, you will find that configuring and fine-tuning your API is a very simple process.

-Eve is powered by Flask, MongoDB/SQLAlchemy, Redis and good intentions.
+Eve is powered by Flask, MongoDB, SQLAlchemy, Redis and good intentions.
 The codebase is thoroughly tested under Python 2.6, 2.7, 3.3, 3.4 and PyPy.

 .. _demo: